irene-gomez/KarumiCodeTest/README.md

 ## Built with 🛠️

-This project is created with [Gulp](https://github.com/gulpjs/gulp) and [JSON Server](https://github.com/typicode/json-server) to create a fake api.
+This project is created with [Gulp](https://github.com/gulpjs/gulp) and [JSON Server](https://github.com/typicode/json-server) to create a fake API.
 >You can learn more in [Gulp documentation](https://gulpjs.com/).